ionutdaniel37/windows-server-ad-lab/architecture/architecture.md

 # Lab Architecture

-The lab consists of a single Windows Server acting as a Domain Controller and a Windows 10 client joined to the domain.
+The lab consists of a single Windows Server acting as a Domain Controller and multiple Windows 10 clients joined to the domain.

 The Domain Controller provides:
 - Active Directory Domain Services